 June – August

-The rain gradually decreases, and so do the temperatures on Kilimanjaro.
-The weather on Kilimanjaro is fairly dry and clear but the nights will be bitter cold.
+The rain slowly decreases, and the temperatures on Kilimanjaro do the same.
+The weather on Kilimanjaro is fairly dry and clear but the nights are usually bitter cold.
 June is quiet, but the number of climbers increases as the year progresses.

 August – October

-August and even more so September is the peak climbing season on Kilimanjaro.
-The weather is good with many clear days and warmer than in June/July.
-You may, however, get clouds blanketing the forest/moorland zone, and on the southern routes you may get rained on on the first days.
-But once you leave the rain forest behind all is good!
-The good conditions last into about mid Occtober when the build up for the short rains begins.
+August and September are the peak climbing season on Kilimanjaro.
+The weather is great with clear days and warmer nights compared to June/July.
+However, you may get clods blanketing the forest/moorland zone, and on the southern routes, there could be some rain on the first days of the climb.
+However, once you’ve left the rain forest behind, the climb is clearer from then on.
+The good conditions go on until October when the short rains are expected to begin.

-Mid January to mid March is also a good time to climb Kilimanjaro.
-The weather is reasonable, not too cold, not too wet, and there aren’t as many climbers.
-The days are mainly dry, beautifully clear with few clouds and occasional brief showers.
-In March the chances of rain gradually increase as you approach the long rainy season.
-See above.
+Mid-January to mid-March is a good time to climb Kilimanjaro.
+The weather is reasonable, not too cold or too wet, and the climbers are not too many.
+The days are beautiful, clear and dry with occasional brief showers.
+The chances of rain gradually increase as you approach the long rainy season in March.

-There are a few more things worth mentiong about the weather on Kilimanjaro.
+There are a few more things worth taking notes about the weather on Kilimanjaro.

-And if you want the best weather on Kilimanjaro but hate crowds, then the same applies.
-Choose your route wisely.
-There is less traffic on Rongai, Shira and Lemosho than on the overcrowded Machame and Marangu routes.
+If you want the best weather on Kilimanjaro but the crowds are not welcome for you, you can pick Rongai route, Shira and Lemosho other than the crowded Machame and Marangu routes.

-One question that nearly everybody asks: just how cold is it on the summit?
-Or rather, during that night climb?
-The temperatures during summit night can drop to -20°C (-5F), but be aware that with the additional chill factor of wind the felt temperature may be as low as -40.
+So how cold is it on the summit?
+Or during the night climb, how cold is it?
+The temperatures can drop to -20°C (-5F), but you should know that with the additional chill factor of wind the felt temperature might be as low as -40.
 Be prepared for the worst and enjoy everything that turns out to be easier than expected.